Spaas geschiedenis - wieken

 1949

-By now, the company is no longer just a supplier for the religious sector, but also active in the profane sector with household, Christmas and table candles.
-The family business is transformed into a limited company ‘Kaarsenfabriek L. Spaas en CO’.
-And in 1980, it becomes NV Spaas Kaarsen.
+The company is now no longer just a supplier to the religious sector, but is also active in the profane sector with household, Christmas and table candles.
+The family business is being transformed into a public limited company called “Kaarsenfabriek L. Spaas en CO”.

 Brand Spaas